pascalgolec/StructuralDDP.jl/docs/src/index.md

 The solver must calculate expectations of future states.
 By default, it must integrate over all state variables, choice variables and shocks, i.e. ``s_{t+1} = \Phi(s_t, a_t, \varepsilon_{t+1})``.
 Many problems can be rewritten in a way such that we can integrate over fewer variables, which leads to orders of magnitude speedup.

 The first step is to rewrite the problem such that the action is equal to the corresponding next period's state.
-In our example, the action ``a`` of the firm then is not investment but simply next period's capital stock ``K'``.
+In our example, the action ``a`` of the firm then is not the investment rate but simply next period's capital stock ``K'``.

 ```math
 V(K,z) = \max_a K^\alpha e^z - (a - (1-\delta) K) - \frac{\gamma}{2} \frac{(a - (1-\delta) K)^2}{K} + \beta \mathbb{E} V(K', z') \\